 Understanding Your Pelvic Health

-Pelvic health is all about the strength and functionality of your pelvic floor muscles.
-These muscles support your bladder, bowel, and, for women, the uterus.
-Keeping them in good shape is crucial for overall well-being and quality of life.
+Pelvic health revolves around the strength and function of your pelvic floor muscles, which support the bladder, bowel, and, in women, the uterus.
+Maintaining their health is essential for overall well-being and a better quality of life.

 Common Pelvic Problems